When do study abroad applications open?

-Education Abroad will open applications in June for spring 2022 study abroad programs.
-Explore approved programs in Discover Programs now, and sign up to hear from us when applications open.
-Cornell's decision to offer 2021–22 programming is subject to change based on health, safety, and travel assessments.
-Beginning June 1, Cornell-related undergraduate travel is permitted in certain circumstances.
+Typically, applications for spring semester abroad open in December and applications for fall/year abroad open in September.
+The global pandemic has delayed the usual schedule.
+Applications for fall/year 2022 will open in November.
+Explore approved programs in Discover Programs.
+Cornell's decision to offer programming is subject to change based on health, safety, and travel assessments.
 Find out how Cornell supports international travel health and safety.

 I want to go abroad.
 How do I start the process?